Prolapse: 3 Ways To Heal Beyond Kegels

 Here are 3 ways, beyond kegels, to begin managing your prolapse:

-If you are newly postpartum and currently breastfeeding/chest-feeding, or if your estrogen levels are known to be low, you may want to talk to your MD about a topical estrogen cream.
 Estrogen levels remain decreased during breastfeeding/chest-feeding and this directly affects the ligaments that hold the pelvic organs up by keeping them a little more relaxed.
 While you wait to wean when it is right for you, using a topical cream directly in the area can promote healthier local tissue and ligaments that may decrease laxity and decrease uncomfortable sensations associated with prolapse.

 Consider how much fiber you are getting in your diet as well as water.
-If you stools are hard and dry they will be difficult to eliminate.
-You may consider adding psycilium husk to your diet as this is a natural and sustainable way to promote better BMs.
+If your stools are hard and dry they will be difficult to eliminate.
+It is recommended that you eat 25-30 grams of fiber a day from food, not supplements.

 To understand this, grab a piece of clothing you are currently wearing and pull on it from a corner.
 You will see how some parts of the fabric get tight and other parts actually look more slackened.
 The tension of the fabric is no longer evenly distributed.
 This is essentially what can happen in your pelvic floor at the fascia when certain areas are held more tightly than others.
 The uneven tension creates laxity somewhere else, which can result in a worsening of the prolapse.

 Internal pelvic floor work can be helpful in targeting the specific areas that are held and helping them to soften.
-This in combination with very specific coordination training at the pelvic floor can ensure that pressure is more evenly distributed and can reduce symptoms of prolapse.
+This, in combination with very specific coordination training at the pelvic floor, can ensure that pressure is more evenly distributed and can reduce symptoms of prolapse.

 Prolapse does not mean you are damaged.

-Prolapse does not mean you need surgery.
+Prolapse does not always mean you need surgery.

-Prolapse can reduce with the appropriate treatment.
+Mild prolapse symptoms can be reduced with the appropriate treatment.

 Previous